BioBoost/vives-smart-campus/chapter1.md

 \[TODO\] Introduction

 For this project each group needs to build three sensors.
-The first two are pre-determined and the last sensor can be choosen from the available options
+The first two are pre-determined and the last sensor can be choosen from the available options.

 ## Sensor 1 - People Detector